-(a) The Company has issued class A of equity shares having a par value of USD 0.01 per share.
-Each holder of Class A equity shares is entitled to one vote per share.
+The Company has only one class of equity shares having a par value of \$ 0.01 per share.
+Each holder of equity shares is entitled to one vote per share.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.